AndrewCRMartin/simq/README.md

     make

-to compile the program - it requires no libraries or dependencies - and place the simq executable somewhere in your path (e.g. /usr/local/bin or $(HOME)/bin).
-There is only one executable which acts as both the quete manager and the submission tool.
+to compile the program - it requires no libraries or dependencies - and place the `simq` executable somewhere in your path (e.g. `/usr/local/bin` or `$(HOME)/bin`).
+There is only one executable which acts as both the queue manager and the submission tool.